vsm/vsm-dictionary/Dictionary.spec.md

 + Numbers can be 'concepts' too in a VSM-sentence.
 But no dictionary can store all possible or necessary numbers beforehand.
   So to support VSM-autocomplete, a VsmDictionary will also detect strings that represent a numeric value.
-It will generate a unique, value-base ID for it, on-the-fly, and serve a match-object for it.
+It will generate a unique, value-based ID for it, on-the-fly, and serve a match-object for it.
   This is a common functionality for any `Dictionary` implementation, so this happens in the parent class.